haquema/makers-javascript-fndamentals/workshops/async-js-and-callbacks/README.md

 * Pair up.

-* Clone this repo.

-* Navigate into this workshop's directory and do a `git pull` to ensure you have the latest copy of the workshop.
-Then run `npm install` to install any required packages.
+* Clone this repo and navigate to this directory (or [download the zip file here](exercise.zip) and navigate to the extracted project directory).

 * Run `node index.js`.